Hawk Training | Our Equality and Diversity Policy

 - Moodle – Our e learning platform Moodle.
 Following the enrolment onto any of our qualifications, All Learners must complete mandatory modules on Safeguarding, Equality, Online Safety and Prevent and British Values.
 This will be the start of the on-going natural embedding into their curriculum.

 There are also other resources under the You Matter tile which is there to support the learner with wellbeing issues including Equality and Diversity.

 - ensure publications, marketing and promotional materials, key documents such as handbooks, and staff, employer and learner recruitment procedures endorse and support equality and diversity

 - seek to recruit the full diversity of staff, to bring a range of experiences and perspectives to the workforce and to provide a range of role models and ambassadors to our learners

-- work with learners to plan the learning programme, materials, methods and resources to take into account personal needs and aspirations and equality of opportunity without bias or discrimination.
+- work with learners to plan the learning programme, materials, methods and resources to consider personal needs and aspirations and equality of opportunity without bias or discrimination.
 Each learner’s programmes are designed to be individual to their needs and information used to support that is only that which has been provided by the learner and is relevant to the programme.

 - ensure that equality and diversity is built into all aspects of the apprenticeship programme processes.

 - Actively promote British values to help:

 - Create ‘safe spaces’ for dialogue and discussion

 - Provide opportunities to challenge views and bring a ‘counter-narrative’